-Painted in 1490, and again in several other versions up until 1530 The Temptation of St Anthony is a triptych, i.e. a painting that is executed on three panels that are joined together by a hinge).
+Painted in 1500-1525, and again in several other versions up until 1530.
+There is also a Temptation of St Anthony triptych from 1490 (a painting that is executed on three panels that are joined together by a hinge).
 That version is in the The National Museum of Ancient Art in Lisbon.

 The painting is housed in Madrid's Prado museum, and following doubts about whether it was truly by Hieronymus Bosch, the museum used scientific tests to investigate this claim.
 The tests, the Prado Museum stated, demonstrated that the work was indeed painted by Hieronymus Bosch.